Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 1. Ensure that `ncn-m001` is not running in "LiveCD" mode.

     This mode should only be in effect during the initial product install.
-If the word "pit" is NOT in the hostname of `ncn-m001`, then it is not in the "LiveCD" mode.
+    If the word `pit` is NOT in the hostname of `ncn-m001`, then it is not in the LiveCD mode.

-    If "pit" is in the hostname of `ncn-m001`, the system is not in normal operational mode and rebooting `ncn-m001` may have unexpected results.
+    If `pit` is in the hostname of `ncn-m001`, then the system is not in normal operational mode and rebooting `ncn-m001` may have unexpected results.
-    This procedure assumes that the node is not running in the "LiveCD" mode that occurs during product install.
+    This procedure assumes that the node is not running in the LiveCD mode that occurs during product install.

 1. Run the platform health checks and analyze the results.